Introducing Gradio 5.0

 history_openai_format = []

-for human, assistant in history:
+for msg in history:

 response = client.chat.completions.create(model='gpt-3.5-turbo',